jim-collier/x9git/README.md

 - For large projects, you may still need bare Git (and/or some other wrapper) to resolve sticky situations that Gitsby purposely doesn't try to tackle - and almost certainly didn't create.
 Leaving them alone is what "keep-it-simple" and "do-one-thing-well" cost.

 👉 Gitsby works against any Git remote, GitHub and GitLab included.
-The exceptions are the `pr` commands and `repo create`, which go through [gh](https://github.com/cli/cli) and are therefore GitHub-only.
-Everything else is remote-agnostic.
+The exceptions go through [gh](https://github.com/cli/cli) and are therefore GitHub-only: the `pr` commands, `repo create`, and `repo connect` when you give it an `owner/name` instead of a URL.
+Everything else is remote-agnostic, and `repo connect` with a full URL never touches gh at all.

 👉 What you need to run it: Git, plus **either** bash 4.4 or newer (for `gitsby`) **or** PowerShell 7 or newer (for `gitsby.ps1`).
 The two builds are interchangeable - same commands, same results - so on a machine without bash, the PowerShell one is a complete substitute.